 - Does ex-President Bush really plan to move to the same property with Angela Merkel in Paraguay?

 On some websites you read a lot of criticism about El Paraiso Verde.
 Why?

 El Paraiso Verde is the largest settlement project in South America and also brings the most immigrants to Paraguay.
-Most of the criticism comes from other immigration workers who see El Paraiso Verde as competition and spread rumors so that people do not use our service for immigrants.
-In addition, El Paraiso Verde does not indiscriminately accept every settler who wants to settle here and many a one has been asked to leave.
+Most of the criticism comes from other immigration workers and Real estate agents who see El Paraiso Verde as competition and spread rumors so that people do not use our service for immigrants.
+In addition, El Paraiso Verde does not indiscriminately accept every settler who wants to settle here and some has been asked to leave.
 This sometimes leads to backlash.
 Despite all of this, El Paraiso Verde is committed to fostering peace and community.
 This requires a certain amount of choice.

 Does El Paraiso Verde really exist or does it only exist on paper?